Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 Conclusion

-It is important to select the right sharpener , carefully prepare the tool and knife, determine the ideal sharpening angle for your knife, and perform the sharpening meticulously.
+It is important to select the right sharpener , carefully prepare the tool and knife, determine the ideal sharpening angle for your knife, and perform the sharpening process meticulously.
 The checking and finishing steps are essential to ensure maximum efficiency and extend the life of your knife.

 FAQ